iAmG-r00t/alx-low_level_programming/0x09-static_libraries/README.md

 		- We confirm if our object files were linked successfully.
 			`nm libholberton.h`
 	- Compile the main code to test our static library this way: `gcc -std=gnu89 main.c -L. -lholberton -o quote`
+1. [Without libraries what have we?
+We have no past and no future](./create_static_lib.sh) : Create a script that creates a library called `liball.a` from all the `.c` files that are in the current directory.